imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/building-the-plane-while-flying-it.md

 # New beginnings

 In the February 2022 I finally decided to create my personal blog.
-I've chosen to [`Hugo`](https://gohugo.io) as a framework for building it.
+I've chosen the [`Hugo`](https://gohugo.io) as a framework for building it.
 On the landing page, it bravely declares:

 > The world’s fastest framework for building websites.
 > With its amazing speed and flexibility, Hugo makes building websites fun again.